 2.1 Data at baseline

 Different strategies were applied to collect information at baseline to limit missing values (Figure S1).
 Age was determined at baseline; for body mass index (BMI) and smoking status, the valid value taken at the date nearest to the baseline during the follow up was collected.
 Duration of diabetes is a period between the registered date of diabetes and the baseline (the registered date was around or before the baseline).
 A history of cardiovascular disease was defined as having a history of any positive record (ICPC code) of myocardial infarction (K75, K76), angina pectoris (K74), Heart failure (K77), Heart value disease NOS (K83), Other heart diseases (K84), stroke / cerebrovascular accident (K90), and transient cerebral ischemia (K89) or ever use of anti-platelet medications (ATC code: B01AC).
 A history of hypertension was determined by any record of ICPC code K86 and K87.
 A history of cancer was determined by any cancer-related record of ICD code other than 344 (code for non-melanoma skin cancer).
 A history of diseases aforementioned was positive when there were positive records before or at the baseline.
+Data on baseline use of metformin, sulfonylurea, insulin and statins were collected and compared for women with and without breast cancer.
+Women could receive more than one of these medications in one time interval concurrently.

 2.2 Time-dependent data during the follow up